-I'm a writer, editor, painter, folklorist, and life-long wanderer of mythic woods.
-Born on the east coast of America, I studied literature and folklore at university in Ohio, worked as a fiction editor in New York City, created a Mythic Arts organization in Boston, co-founded an Arts Retreat in the Arizona desert, and now live with my English husband in a small Devon village full of artists.
-We have one grown daughter, a much-loved dog, and a tiny house on the edge of Dartmoor.
+I was born on an American army base, raised in Pennsylvania and New Jersey, and studied literature, folklore, and art history in Ohio, London, and Dublin.
+I then worked as a fiction editor in New York City; created a Mythic Arts organization in Boston; co-founded an Arts Retreat in the Arizona desert; and now live with my British husband (a theatre director and puppeteer) in a small Dartmoor village full of artists.
+We have one grown daughter, an elderly dog, and a tiny house crowded with books and puppets.

 There is no "tip jar" for Myth & Moor -- it is a nonprofit endeavor offered in the spirit of gift exchange for all who create, study, and love Mythic Arts.
 If you'd like to support my other writing and art projects, however, please visit my Patreon page.

 Photographs: A coffee break on the studio steps.
 A few of my books and a faithful hound.